Tzuyu-Yoda/Webcams_Predictions_and_Weather/README.md

 - Code execution:

-  - Put and uncompress the all .zip files in one directory.
+  - Put and uncompress all .zip files in one directory.

   - Run 'clean_data.py' on Spark to produce a clean data file.